Lynxee123/AWS-Capstone-Project/README.md

 # Infrastructure Prediction
 ![Capstone Project_ Building a Highly Available, Scalable Web Application](https://github.com/Lynxee123/AWS-Capstone-Project/assets/117693278/61b539f7-5017-49d3-87f1-d6a8551810ea)

 I created this diagram before I actually started the build.
 This is the ideal infrastructure because it's secure.
-However, for a first time try, I learned throughout that it'll be easier make it more simple.
+However, for a first time try, I learned throughout that it'll be easier to go simple.

 # Cost Estimation
 In this scenario, I have a $80 monthly budget.
 I'm building a really simple infrastructure that contains: